VectorSec-R-D/miniShad0w/README.md

 The server cnc is taken and modified from ``bats3c/shad0w`` and is unstable, prone to bugs.

-I don't have plan to take it further, but to archive it.
+archive it.
 Pull requests are welcome.